RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 ## How to Continue

-So, as this post is long, the activities themselves also require a significant effort and time, to get through with any reasonable amount of success.
-What should you do next?
+So, as this post is long, so the activities proposed require significant effort to get through.
+Once you get to a pretty good level, then, what should you do next?

 A few ideas: